mcclaskey/batch_fslstats/README.md

 > [!IMPORTANT]
 > If you are working on a WSL but the .nii files to process are on your Windows machine, ensure that you mount the correct drives to the WSL so that you can access your files.

+> [!NOTE]
+> If you've set up a  new WSL2, it will not have git.
+Follow [these instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install git if you need it.
+In this example I am using an ubuntu in WSL so i just typed `sudo apt install git-all` in the WSL2 Ubuntu terminal and entered my password when prompted.

 ### 2. Install FSL
 Open a shell/command window/terminal and type the following command into it:
 ```